Oleksandr-Kyrychuk/comments-spa/README.md

 ## Prerequisites
 - Docker and Docker Compose installed.
 - Git for cloning the repository.
-- Node.js 18 (for local frontend development, optional).
+- Node.js 18 (optional, for local frontend development).
-- Python 3.11 (for local backend development, optional).
+- Python 3.11 (optional, for local backend development).

 ## Installation and Setup
 ### 1. Clone the Repository